Black Gold School Division

 How many signatures do nomination papers need?

-Black Gold School Division requires a minimum of five (5) eligible voters to sign a candidate’s nomination papers.
+Black Gold School Division requires a minimum of 25 eligible voters, who are residents of the school division and ward, to sign a candidate’s nomination papers.
 It is recommended to request more signatures, in case a name is later deemed ineligible.

 When do candidates file their nomination papers?